ARMmbed/mbed-client-quickstart/README.md

 Example application will register to mbed Device Server.
 You should install mDS on your local computer.

-1. Download the free developer version, which is used with this example, from [here](https://silver.arm.com/browse/SEN00).
+1. Download the free developer version, which is used with this example, from [ARM silver](https://silver.arm.com/browse/SEN00).
 2. Unzip the package on your local computer.
 You should see the following files:
 ```
 Device Server.tar.gz